redazzo/eufy-siren-public/README.md

 # eufy-siren-public
-Public repo for a Eufy-alarm enabled relay controller and siren.
+Public repo for a Eufy alarm system relay controller and siren.